 The proceeds under a life insurance policy are exempt under Section 10(10D) of the Act, subject to the provisions of the said section.

 Commuted Pension received from Pension fund (Pension Plans approved by IRDA) would be tax-free.

-Service Tax on Life Insurance Premium
+GST on Life Insurance Premium